Last Updated: September 4, 2023 by Flora Gibbins

 Neon tetras live in blackwater streams in the wild where little light passes through.
 In addition, the streams are slow-moving, with plenty of decomposing organic matter at the bottom.

-You need softer, dim lights for your neon tetra tank to replicate these conditions.
+You need softer, dim lights for your tetra tank to replicate these conditions.
 Add driftwood and floating plants to create partial darkness in the aquarium.
-Alternatively, you can darken the aquarium glass to mimic a neon tetra’s natural habitat.
+Alternatively, you can darken the aquarium glass to mimic a Neon Tetra’s habitat in the wild.

 Did you know you can create a blackwater biotope in your home?
 Here is a YouTube video about how to set up a biotope: